 Having encountered numerous roadblocks from traditional capital sources, North Avenue Capital was able to structure a USDA loan that positioned Dan and his team to acquire the business, manage the land, and play a central role in St. Johns County’s growth.

-Joseph Rowell, Chief Operations Officer, led the deal from NAC’s nearby headquarters and said,
+Joseph Rowell, Chief Executive Officer, led the deal from NAC’s nearby headquarters and said,